AndrawsSantos/Regression-Projects/Health_Insurance/README.md

-# Regression project
+# Health Insurance Regression project

-This repository contains a project on health insurance regression.

 Here you can find:
 - Jupyter notebook with the code.